The HistoryAccess.com Interview:

 Q. Did you find more help in college?

 The main thing that happened to me in college was, I had the freedom to choose what I wanted to study.
-My mother was really big on choice.
-She said, “I worked so hard so you will have a choice” – and in college it really happened, and it was great.
+My mother said, “I worked so hard so you will have a choice”– and in college it happened and it was great.
 I got excited by learning.
 I took classes in Latino Studies and I thought, “Here’s something I can be good at!”
 I could really wrap my head around it and keep getting better.
-So, yeah, all of a sudden things clicked.
+Things clicked.
 I had an identity, a cultural framework, a vocabulary that meant something in my classes.
-My experience was valuable all of a sudden!
+My experience was valuable.
 I really enjoyed college.
 I discovered anthropology and loved it.
 I was able to arrange for a Latino Studies major through the Independent Studies program, and a second major in anthropology.

 I ran into some rudeness.
 I would get questions like, “What’s your ACT score?
 I have a friend whose ACT is four points higher, you must have gotten here through affirmative action.”
 Sort of not well-mannered comments.
 So I had to deal with that.
 The thing is, even if I had gotten in through affirmative action, it didn’t matter, I was there, I had the opportunity, and I was going to do as much with it as I could, there was no point worrying about it.
 I was going to find a way to make it work.
 I was not going home.
 A lot of white students were going home.